00rayan/cardgame/docs.md

 # Documentations

-This documentations breaks down every mechanic of the game.
+This documentation breaks down every mechanic of the game.

 ## Cards